codechini/Vite-React-Shadcn/README.md

-# React + Vite
+# React + Vite + Shdcn

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with Shadcn and more packages.

 Currently, two official plugins are available: